-Ever since power steering systems started to become commonplace in the 1960s, drivers have become used to turn their steering wheel without giving it a thought.
+Ever since power steering systems started to become commonplace in the 1960s, drivers have become used to turning their steering wheel without giving it a thought.

 It’s become so common that most people have never driven a vehicle without power steering.
 This makes it all the more concerning when these systems fail, and it becomes hard to turn the steering wheel again.

-If you’re finding it hard to turn your steering wheel, don’t freak out, all it takes is a few quick repairs to get your vehicle back on the road.
+If you’re finding it hard to turn your steering wheel, don’t freak out!
+All it takes is a few quick repairs to get your vehicle back on the road.
 Let’s begin with the most common causes:

 The Basic Mechanical Breakdown